Keep Running (TV program): Cast members

 For Season 10, it was announced that due to scheduling conflicts, Lucas would not be involved in filming, while Yuqi left to focus on her career.
 Actress Bai Lu, who joined during the second Yellow River special season, and singer Zhou Shen joined the cast.
 Meanwhile, Cai Xukun returned after a temporary hiatus in the second Yellow River season.
 Zheng Kai was absent for the second half of the season, starting from episode 7, due to the birth of his second child.

 For the Common Prosperity special season, Cai Xukun only participated in the first two journeys, which spanned the first two-and-a-half episodes.
 Zhou Shen only participated in the first three journeys, which spanned episodes 1-4.

 For Season 11, it was announced that due to his upcoming tour, Cai Xukun would not be participating.
 Yuqi rejoined the cast, and Fan Chengcheng from the Chinese boy group NEXT also joined as a new cast member.

-For the Nature special season, it was announced that Angelababy would not be participating, while Zhang Zhenyuan from the Chinese boy group Teens In Times joined as a new cast member.
+For the Nature special season, it was announced that Angelababy would not be participating, while Zhang Zhenyuan from the Chinese boy group TNT joined as a new cast member.
 This member setup was retained in Season 12.

-During the Ancient Tea Horse Road Season both Yuqi and Zhou Shen only appeared in episodes 6-8 due to scheduling conflicts.
+During the Ancient Tea Horse Road special season, both Yuqi and Zhou Shen only appeared in episodes 6-8 due to scheduling conflicts.
 Fan Chengcheng also did not participate in this season, as he was filming a television show at the time.

-For Season 13 of Keep Running the regular 8 cast members Li Chen, Zheng Kai, Yuqi, Sha Yi, Bai Lu, Zhou Shen, Fan Chengcheng and Zhang Zhenyuan reunited and were joined by Meng Ziyi and Li Yunrui.
+For Season 13, Li Chen, Zheng Kai, Yuqi, Sha Yi, Bai Lu, Zhou Shen, Fan Chengcheng and Zhang Zhenyuan reunited and were joined by Meng Ziyi and Li Yunrui as Running Friends.
 The newest cast members had been guests during the previous Tea Horse Road Season and starred in the Chinese drama Blossom.